klusterthon-henrychris/api/README.md

 ## Important Notes
 - After running the command, three containers will start: `kluster-api`, `kluster-database` and `kluster.messaging`.
-- Restart the `kluster.api` container if needed, ensuring proper setup with the other containers.
 - Access the Swagger documentation at [Swagger](http://localhost:5000/swagger/index.html).
 - Send requests to the API at http://localhost:5000/api.
 - If required folders are missing, ensure to create them.